Isabella Ferreira: Early life and education

 Isabella Ferreira was born on December 20, 2002, in Los Angeles, California United States.
 She was passionate about the performing arts from a young age, particularly in acting and dance.
 Ferreira pursued her interest in acting through training at various acting Cyber Schools and workshops.

 Career

 Ferreira's career began with appearances in short films and guest roles on television.
 Isabella Ferreira made her feature film debut as Olive Tabor in the 2017 film Beyond My Skin, She gained wider recognition when she was cast as Pilar Salazar in Love, Victor, which premiered on Hulu in June 2020.
 In addition to her work on Love, Victor, Ferreira has appeared in other projects, including guest roles on Orange Is the New Black and roles in independent films.

 Isabella Ferreira starred alongside Rowan Blanchard in the Hulu film Crush, which premiered in April 2022.
 In August 2024, Ferreira also played the character Bailey in Netflix's teen comedy Incoming, directed by Dave Chernin.
-Initially, she was cast in a supporting lead role for the film.
+In 2025, Ferreira appeared in one episode of the second season of the Disney+ supernatural horror series Goosebumps as a younger version of Jen, one of the main characters.
+The adult version of Jen was played by Ana Ortiz, who played the mother of Ferreira's character on Love, Victor.